-If you’re just starting to play guitar, you might have begun looking into the wide world of guitar pedals.
-And, if you have, you’re in luck!
+If you’re just starting to learn how to play guitar, you might have begun looking into the wide world of guitar pedals.
+And, if so, you’re in luck!
 We’re in the golden age of pedals, and there has never been a wider selection of quality options available at every price point.
 The best guitar pedals for beginners is a wide-ranging topic, but one that applies to every future guitar hero, no matter what their budget.

 The pedals on this list represent every sound the beginning guitar player might want to explore.
 Most of them offer simple controls and many have been around for decades – and for good reason.
 With the selections on this list of the best guitar pedals for beginners, you’ll be able to recreate the sounds of your favorite players, those that inspired you to pick up a guitar in the first place.